bhosgibaswa/My-Game-project/README.md

 # My-JS-projects
-i developed this game applications using javascript
+i developed this game application using javascript